Are columns with embedded polar groups different from SIELC mixed mode columns?

 back to top

-5 um are the smallest particles that we are offering.
 Primesep columns offer very high selectivity, and an increase in the efficiency obtained by smaller particles contributes very little to the overall resolution.
-If you still need columns with smaller particles, they can be produced by special request.
+However, if you still need columns smaller than 5 µm particles, the columns are available in 3 and 2.7 µm format.

 back to top